A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Methods

 The second part of the pre-processing deals with the \ac{dof} matrices.
-They are optionally extracted from the CAD files for use in the geometrical constraint enforcement, i.e., collision checking.
+They are optionally extracted from the CAD files for use in enforcing geometric constraints, i.e., collision checking.
 This part consists of two operations: spatial relationship detection and geometrical constraint construction.

-First, we export the CAD data into STL format, which employs a triangle mesh representation, by which the surfaces of the CAD models are stored as a set of triangle meshes.
+First, we export the CAD data in STL format, which uses a triangle mesh representation, storing the surfaces of the CAD models as a set of triangles.

 The graphics libraries for the CAD part include \texttt{PyVista} (used for basic mesh opeartions), \citep{sullivan2019pyvista}, \texttt{Flexible Collision Library (FCL)} \citep{python-fcl}, \texttt{MeshLib} \citep{meshlib}, and \texttt{trimesh} \citep{trimesh}.